svianac/learning-notes/k8s-mastery.md

 Indicates if the container is ready to serve traffic.
 If a container becomes "unready" it might be ready again soon.
 If the readiness probe fails:

 - The container is not killed.
-- If the pod is a member of a service, it is temporarily remobed.
+- If the pod is a member of a service, it is temporarily removed.
 - It is re-added as soon as the readiness probe passes again.

 When to use readiness probe?